section-engineering-education/engineering-education/articles/react-pwa/index.md

 This component will be used to add new todos.

 In your `src/` folder, create a new folder named `components`.
-Inside the `components` folder, you need to create a file named `Form.js`.
+Inside the `components` folder, you should create a file named `Form.js`.

 This is the code for the `Form.js`: